stp/stp.github.io/source/index.markdown

 * <a href="http://llbmc.org/">Low-level Bounded Model Checker - LLBMC</a> (Karlsruhe Institute of Technology (KIT), Germany)
 * <a href="http://esec-lab.sogeti.com/pages/Fuzzgrind">FuzzGrind</a>  (ESEC Lab)
 * In conjunction with <a href="http://www.cs.utexas.edu/users/moore/acl2/">ACL2</a> to formally verify implementation of encryption algorithms in Java (Stanford University)
-* <a href="http://www.ece.cmu.edu/~jnewsome/">REPLAYER</a>, a tool to replay an application dialog between two hosts in order to analyze security exploits (Carnegie Mellon University)
 * <a href="http://people.csail.mit.edu/akiezun/hampi">Hampi</a> : A solver for string constraints used to automatically construct SQL injection and XSS exploits (MIT)
-* <a href="http://prophet.epfl.ch/">Prophet</a> for development and deployment of distributed systems (EPFL, Switzerland)
 * Automatic configuration: Tvl2STP (University of Namur in Belgium)